Dulnain Bridge: History

 The bridge was swept away in a flood in 1829, but was re-built.
 The population is estimated at less than two hundred, and the surrounding area is popular with tourists, as it is surrounded by mountains.
 The traditional counties of Inverness-shire and Morayshire are separated by the bridge, which has existed for centuries.

 The village lies near to the A95, in the Cairngorms National park.
 The village comprises two communities.
 Dulnain Bridge itself is centred to the north of the bridge, and this particular part of the village lies in Morayshire.

 The crofting community of Skye-of-Curr stretches for a mile to the south, and this is in Inverness-shire.

 Attractions

-There are two hotels: Tigh-na-Sgaith and the Muckrach Country House Hotel and Restaurant.
+There is one hotel: Tigh-na-Sgaith.

 The village hall and church are located on the main road in Dulnain Bridge, next to the village shop and garage.
 On the other side of the main road is the river, with Dulnain Bridge over it.
 On the other side of the bridge is a park and children's playground.

 There are several golf courses in the area around Dulnain Bridge, including the Boat of Garten course.

-Archie is a highland cow who resides in the front field at Muckrach Country House Hotel.
+Archie is a highland cow who resides in the front field at Muckrach Country House.
 He has made a picture-postcard setting for nearly ten years.